Shipbuilding Industry Corporation

 Shipbuilding Industry Corporation (SBIC) is a state-owned shipbuilding holding group in Vietnam, which offers a wide variety of new building choice from merchant vessel to platform supply vessel to other custom made-to-order ships.
 It was established based on restructured Vietnam Shipbuilding Industry Group.

 History

-Shipbuilding Industry Corporation's predecessor Vietnam Shipbuilding Industry Group (Vinashin) is a state-owned shipbuilding firm in Vietnam.
+Shipbuilding Industry Corporation's predecessor Vietnam Shipbuilding Industry Group (Vinashin) was a state-owned shipbuilding firm in Vietnam.
 It was one of Vietnam's leading industrial concerns, and entered into a partnership with Damen, Kongsberg, and Hyundai.
 Vinashin was heavily indebted, and executives have been arrested for mismanagement, but it has been claimed that further restructuring would allow debts to be repaid within a year.
 Vinashin folded under a debt burden of $4.5 billion in 2010; as of March 2011, it was being restructured.

 Ports

 Vinashin operated several ports and shipyards around Vietnam.